femcel-research/wizchan-web-scraper/README.md

 (WIP) **["num_sitewide_threads"]** is a count of all threads (Can't confirm implementation due to 504)
 **["num_sitewide_total_posts"]** is a count of all posts across all scans (including duplicates) across all threads
 (WIP) **["num_sitewide_dist_posts"]** is a count of all posts across all scans across all threads (only counting 1 per set of duplicates) (Can't confirm implementation due to 504)

+## Other data collected
+In addition to the statistics above, a complete scan of each webpage's HTML is collected with each processing.
+Additional metadata regarding thread number, etc. is also saved alongside the above statistics in the associated meta JSON files with each scan — as well as a parsed JSON file containing the posts in the scanned thread.

+Each thread can be scanned multiple times, depending on when previous scans were/if a scan was already performed at a specified update_date.
+As scans are performed using homepage URLs in descending order, each scan of a particular thread will be performed using the most up-to-date version of the thread.